higherkindness/mu-scala/docs/src/main/tut/patterns.md

 ## Client

-[frees-rpc] derives a client automatically based on the protocol.
+[mu-rpc] derives a client automatically based on the protocol.
 This is especially useful because you can distribute it depending on the protocol/service definitions.
 If you change something in your protocol definition, you will get a new client for free without having to write anything.

-You will need to add either `frees-rpc-client-netty` or `frees-rpc-client-okhttp` to your build.
+You will need to add either `mu-rpc-client-netty` or `mu-rpc-client-okhttp` to your build.

 ### Client Runtime